STAND. COM. REP. NO. 3086

 State of Hawaii

-Your Committee on Agriculture, to which was referred S.R.
-No. 60 entitled:
+Your Committee on Ways and Means, to which was referred S.B.
+No. 2345 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Agriculture that is attached to this report, your Committee concurs with the intent and purpose of S.R.
-No. 60 and recommends its adoption.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2345, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2345, S.D.
+1.